rails/rails/guides/source/routing.md

 Each of these `_path` helpers also have a corresponding `_url` helper (such as `photos_url`) which returns the same path prefixed with the current host, port, and path prefix.

 TIP: The prefix used before "_path" and "_url" is the route name and can be identified by looking at the "prefix" column of the `rails routes` command output.
-To learn more see [Listing existing routes](#listing-existing-routes) below.
+To learn more see [Listing Existing Routes](#listing-existing-routes) below.

 ### Defining Multiple Resources at the Same Time